-Lessons on Vibe can be prepared ahead of time, used during class time, and will still remain accessible for continued learning long after a video conference or recorded session ends.
-Take "showing your work" to a whole new level; with Vibe's infinite canvas there's never a need to erase when moving on to a new question.
-You can create another page or just zoom out to a different part of the canvas.
+Lessons on Vibe can be prepared ahead of time, used during class, and will remain accessible for continued learning long after a video conference or recorded session ends.

+Take "showing your work" to a whole new level with Vibe's infinite canvas.
+There's never a need to erase when moving on to a new question.
+You can create another page or just zoom out to a different part of the canvas and continue working.